BLKSerene/Wordless/doc/doc.md

 - **3.4.5 Sentence**<br>
   The sentence where the dependency structure is found.

+  Highlight colors for the head and the dependent can be modified via **Menu Bar → Preferences → Settings → Tables → Dependency Parser → Highlight Color Settings**.

 - **3.4.6 Sentence No.**<br>
   The position of the sentence where the dependency structure is found.